jamvel/simple-client-manager/README.md

 ## Firebase API

 The firebase API code is located in the functions folder.\
-**A service-account.json file is required to be placed in the root of the function directory, so that it connects to the Firestore**
+**A service-account.json file is required to be placed in the root of the function directory, so that it connects to Firestore Services**

 To serve the firebase API locally run :
 ```bash